microsoft/vscode-docs/docs/extensions/example-language-server.md

 # Example - Language Server

 Language servers allow you to add your own validation logic to files open in VS Code.
-Typically you just validate programming languages.
-However validating other file types is useful as well.
+Typically, you just validate programming languages.
+However, validating other file types is useful as well.
 A language server could, for example, check files for inappropriate language.

 In general, validating a programming language can be expensive.
 Especially when validation requires parsing multiple files and building up abstract syntax trees.
 To avoid that performance cost, language servers in VS Code are executed in a separate process.
 This architecture also makes it possible that language servers can be written in other languages besides TypeScript/JavaScript and that they can support expensive additional language features like code completion or `Find All References`.